Get Data - Weather (Object Storage)

 Test deploy results display in lower panel of pipeline template view.

-A full deploy is required to write data to an active database.
+A full deploy is required to write data to an active database, and for the pipeline data to be queried.
 A test deploy is automatically torn down on completion.

 Teardown an active pipeline when it's no longer required; tearing down a pipeline returns resources.
 Click on the

 X in Pipelines of Overview to teardown a pipeline.